Cultivating influence is a practice all leaders must engage in inside of their organizations, throughout their communities, and within their families.

 - What regular practices do you keep to hone your presence, develop your inner “pause” button, and nurture a strong ability to listen?

 - Are there things you know you need to clean up around any broken promises or mistakes?
-No time like the present.
+(Remember: There is no time like the present!)